 You can easily give this salad a sweet note by adding in some corn.
 Or add more natural protein with some chopped hard boiled eggs.

 The salad’s nutritional value can easily be amped up by adding in some quinoa to give rich amounts of protein, dietary fiber, B vitamins, and dietary minerals.

 You can serve this salad tossed up in a large bowl or have the ingredients layered for presentation.
-It’s also great to serve in homemade low carb gluten free tortillas (or regular ones) to make this into a handy meal!
+It’s also great to serve in homemade low carb gluten free tortillas or coconut flour tortillas to make this into a handy meal!